jackaudio/jackaudio.github.com/faq/jack_on_windows.md

 This setting can be customized to suite your needs by editing the JackRouter.ini file within your
 `C:\Program Files\JACK\jack-router\win32` (or `C:\Program Files\JACK\jack-router\win64`
-folder depending of the JACK-Router 32 or 64-bit version).
+folder depending of the JACK 32 or 64-bit version).
 In Windows Explorer, right click on the file and choose the 'Edit' option.
 Change the settings in the [IO] portion of the file.